lucapette/website/content/writing/my-programming-principles.md

 It is somewhat obvious that experience made me more confident.
 I gained experience through trial and error.
 Rinse and repeat.
 I learned what works and what doesn't by trying things out, often the hard way.
 So yes, experience makes me confident.
 Sounds good, right?
 Yes and no. I need balance.

 Confidence is good because it can make me fearless.
 I know you can throw any problem at me, I will find a way to solve it.

 Let me tell you a story about my first job that illustrates what I mean.

 In the summer of 2006, I joined a company in Rome that processed hundreds of millions of events per day from poker machines.
 At the time, the legislation in Italy prescribed that these machines had to return 75% of winning.
 So our systems collected _any_ event these machines produced.
 The company ran monitoring and fraud detection algorithms.

 The whole system was a large collection of stored procedures on top of a giant Microsoft SQL Server installation (don't judge me for this architecture OK?
 I didn't design it).
 These stored procedures parsed the events (a large blob of text that we parsed with SQL.
 Yep, you read that right), stored the processed data in various tables, and ran a bunch of algorithms on the data.
 It was complicated for a young man fresh out of university.

 My first big task was to make use of a reserved part of the events.
 In practice, this meant that I had to figure out the impact this change had on the whole system, aka 200+ stored procedures.

 I knew I couldn't do it alone, but I tried anyway.
 It took me almost a week of despair to find the courage and tell my boss I had no idea what to do.
-When I talked to Mario (it was in...
-Italy so ¯\_(ツ)_/¯)_, his answer filled me with anger first.
+When I talked to Mario (it was in Italy so 🤌🏻), his answer filled me with anger first.
 He said something like "let's do this together, it'll take two hours to plan everything, then I leave you alone".

 Two hours?!?
 I had lost almost a week trying to make sense of the problem and came up with nothing, how were we going solve this in two hours?
 Well, he showed me and it was a profound learning experience.

 We got into a meeting room and Mario did the most obvious thing: he broke down the problem in small steps, one stored procedure after the other.
 We put the